-- The copyright of any form of work created by a candidate that is submitted to an awarding body for assessment (referred to as Assessment Materials) belongs to the candidate. - By submitting this work, a candidate is granting the awarding body a non-exclusive, royalty-free licence to use their assessment materials (referred to as Assessment Licence). - If a candidate wishes to terminate the awarding body's rights for anything other than assessing his/her work, the awarding body must be notified by the centre and it is at the discretion of the awarding body whether or not to terminate such rights.
+- The copyright of any form of work created by a candidate that is submitted to an awarding body for assessment belongs to the candidate. - By submitting this work, a candidate is granting the awarding body a non-exclusive, royalty-free licence to use their assessment materials. - Candidates' may access their Student Materials (including examination scripts) through the post result service: access to scripts.